-Can You Grow Quinoa Plants From the Seed in the Grocery Store?
+Can You Grow Quinoa Plants From the Grocery Store Seeds?

-I set out today to answer this question – Can you grow quinoa from seed in the grocery store?
-I’m using the seed from a 4 pound bag of washed quinoa that I purchased at Costco.
+Today I set out to answer the following question – can you grow quinoa from seeds available in the grocery store?
+I’m using the seeds from a 4 pound bag of washed quinoa that I purchased at Costco.
 We’ve been eating so much quinoa and I want to know if the seed I have is viable for planting.
 I would love to have more of this wonderful grain in my food storage and be more self-reliant.

 There are similarities between quinoa and amaranth seed.
 Quinoa, however, is a cool weather crop and amaranth is a warm weather one.
 Salt Spring Seeds has information about quinoa growing conditions, planting times, harvesting and threshing.

-Quinoa grown in average garden soil will be four-feet to six-feet tall, while those grown in rich soil or compost may reach over eight feet.
-It responds best to a well-drained loam soil, but will do well in all but compacted clay soils.
+The quinoa plant, when grown in average garden soil, will be four-feet to six-feet tall.
+By contrast, those grown in rich soil or compost may reach over eight feet tall.
+The plant responds best to a well-drained loam soil, but will do well in all but compacted clay soils.

-You need to grow about 10 plants to make one pound of quinoa seed, so I decided to experiment with the seed by doing this simple seed proofing test.
+You need to grow about 10 plants in order to yield one pound of quinoa seed.
+So, I decided to experiment with the seed by doing this simple seed proofing test.

 The Seed Sprouting Technique:

-- // Get a paper towel and fold it in fourths
+- Take a paper towel and fold it into fourths.

-- // You have just created a mini greenhouse
+- Congratulations!
+You have just created a mini greenhouse.

 Grow Quinoa – the Seed Sprouting Results:

 After two days, all 10 seeds from my paper towel package have sprouted.
 Now I know the supermarket seed is viable and will grow.
-I placed them in my new favorite way to sprout seeds, a milk jug greenhouse, for further growing.
+I placed them in my new favorite place for sprouting seeds, a milk jug greenhouse, for further growing.

 You can grow quinoa seed from the grocery store – as long as you use unwashed or prewashed seed.
 However, you cannot use POLISHED seed.
 That process kills the seed’s chance of developing into a full plant.

 Adopt the right mindset first.
 Treat it like any regular seed you might purchase.
 Start your seed indoors 3-4 weeks before last frost.
 Plant it to a depth equal to the size of the seed, cover it with good soil and sufficient water.
 Be careful not to flood your plant.

 It remains to be seen if my little plants will flower and set seed here in the Pacific Northwest.
 Quinoa is slow growing and matures in 90-120 days.
 Since it is a cool weather crop (and I definitely have cool weather), I’m going to experiment more with early planting.
 I will keep you updated on the progress.